Corporate Volunteerism | What Nonprofits Should Know

 What Is Corporate Volunteerism?

-It’s clear that nonprofits benefit from corporate volunteerism by gaining more helping hands.
-However, you may be wondering why it’s advantageous for companies to get involved.
-Creating a corporate volunteerism program:This image shows the benefits of corporate volunteerism, as outlined in the text below.
+It’s clear that nonprofits benefit from corporate volunteer programs by gaining more helping hands.
+However, you may be wondering why companies choose to get involved.
+And that’s simple—it’s good for their bottom lines!

 • Creates a better working environment.
 When people work together outside of the workplace, it improves team cohesion and performance in the workplace.
 Take it from the 64% of employees who claim that volunteering with coworkers has strengthened their work relationships.
 Additionally, 70% of employees think corporate volunteerism is a more effective morale booster than other company-sponsored activities like happy hours.